hlmeS/itm387k/index.md

 * **Select** the `Get Data` tab and connect to your `Excel` file.
 * Once selected, you can select each `sheet` from your `Excel` file individually, and then either `load` or `edit` the data.
-    * `load`: this will load your data without any modifications to it
+  - `load`: this will load your data without any modifications to it
-    * `edit`: this allows you to modify your query and do an initial "cleanup", e.g. removing unnecessary columns, changing column names, creating new columns, etc.
+  - `edit`: this allows you to modify your query and do an initial "cleanup", e.g. removing unnecessary columns, changing column names, creating new columns, etc.
-    * *note*: your queries (data) can be modified even after loading them.
-You can simply click on `Edit `
+  - *note*: your queries (data) can be modified even after loading them.
+You can simply click on `Edit Queries`

-#### Transforming (cleaning) the data
+* **Clean** your data by doing at least the following:
+  - making sure that data types are assigned correctly
+  - naming columns with the same information the same across multiple sheets
+  - deleting obsolete data columns
+  - create a profit ratio measure by:
+    - Adding new column
+    - Giving it a title (e.g. Profit ratio by sale)
+    - Dividing profit by sales (this will give you profit ratio for each sales transaction)

+#### Modeling Your Data

 #### Modeling the data